cambboyle/PortfolioProject-1/README.md

 ### Deployment

 ----

-*write here the process of deploying the site w/ any differences between development code and deployed code.*

 This project was developed using CodeAnywhere and VSCode, I switched to VSCode midway because I was consistently getting issues with CodeAnywhere and struggling with load times.
 Then the project was commited to git and pushed to GitHub.